Before we get started…

 • If the value of the consignments is €6,000 and above, exporters in the EU need to be registered in the Registered Exporter System (REX) – Ireland here and Northern Ireland here – in order to self-declare that the product originates in the EU

-GB exporters do not require to hold an approved authorisation status to provide statements of origin, regardless of the value.
+GB exporters are not required to hold an approved authorisation status to provide statements of origin, regardless of the value.
 They must include their EORI number in any Statement on Origin issued to their EU customer.

 The Statement on Origin must be provided on an invoice or any other commercial document (excluding a bill of lading), describing the originating product in sufficient detail to enable them to be identified).

-A Supplier’s Declaration should be made out for each consignment of products and annexed to the invoice (or other document describing the products concerned in sufficient detail to enable them to be identified).
+A Supplier’s Declaration should be made out for each consignment of products and attached to the invoice (or other document describing the products concerned in sufficient detail to enable them to be identified).

 Where a supplier regularly supplies a customer with products (for which the production carried out is expected to remain constant for a period of time), that supplier may provide a single Supplier’s Declaration to cover subsequent consignments (the ‘long-term Supplier’s Declaration’).
 It is normally valid for a period of up to two years.